yaredwb/PMT/index.md

 \sum\limits_{\alpha=1}^{N} \mathrm{d} V^\alpha = \mathrm{d} V \quad \text{and} \quad \sum\limits_{\alpha=1}^{N} n^\alpha = 1.
 $$

 The volume fractions can now be used to describe the relationship between the densities of the constituents of the porous medium at microscopic and macroscopic levels.
-We denote the intrinsic real density of constituent $$ \alpha $$ by $$ \rho_\alpha $$ and the partial density at macroscale by $$ \rho^\alpha $$, following the notations according to [@prevost1980mechanics].
+We denote the intrinsic real density of constituent $$ \alpha $$ by $$ \rho_\alpha $$ and the partial density at macroscale by $$ \rho^\alpha $$, following the notations according to Prevost (1980)[^7].
 The relationship between these two densities in terms of the volume fraction of the phase under consideration is given by

 $$
 \rho^\alpha(\mathbf x,t) = n^\alpha(\mathbf x,t) \rho_\alpha(\mathbf x,t). \label{e:partialdensities}